 Avoid a prolonged luffing of the sails and shock loading (such as strong gust) as much as possible.

-In the event that a sail drops into the water, slow the boat down and detach the tack of the sail from the bowsprit to avoid loading the sprit.
+In the event that a sail drops into the water, detach the tack of the sail from the bowsprit to avoid loading the sprit.

-After each use, flush with fresh water, and disassemble, for thorough cleaning, inspection lubrication of moving parts at least once a year or more frequently if used often and in stronger winds and sea state.
+After each use, flush with fresh water.
+Carry out a thorough cleaning and inspection at least once a year or more frequently if used often and in stronger winds and sea state.

 For added protection from harmful UV rays consider using a UV protectant such as 303 Marine & Recreation Aerospace Protectant